AI is transforming the way we perform myriad tasks within our business and personal lives. But not all AI is created equal.

 Thrives in complexity

 While other approaches struggle to analyze vast quantities of data – often processed and stored in a variety of ways – the complexity of modern hybrid and multi-cloud environments is an advantage for Self-Learning AI.
-The technology thrives in complexity, with more users, devices, and environments simply add extra insights and depth to its analysis.
+The technology thrives in complexity, with more users, devices, and environments simply adding extra insights and depth to its analysis.

 With this understanding constantly evolving as your business grows, Darktrace helps build cyber resilience over time.